heroku/heroku-buildpack-go/README.md

 This can be used to embed the commit sha, or other build specific data directly into the compiled executable.

+## Testpack

+This buildpack also supports the testpack API.

 ## Deploying